Skip to main content

 Trinity makes your investment affordable by keeping tuition low and providing generous grants, scholarships and other forms of financial aid.

-• Trinity’s tuition is the lowest among private universities in the Washington region;
+• Trinity’s tuition is the lowest among private universities in the Washington DC region;

 • 100% of Trinity’s full-time undergraduates receive financial aid, with many receiving grants and scholarships that cover almost all tuition and even some living expenses;